DevotedHealth/in-memory-db-starter/PROMPT_BACKEND_FOCUS.md

 ```

 ### Example 4 (Nested Transactions)
-> **Note:** The following example includes nested transactions, which go beyond the core requirements.
+> **Note:** The following example includes committing nested transactions, which go beyond the core requirements.
 > We encourage you to attempt this if time allows, but don’t worry if your implementation doesn’t fully support it.
 > We’ll still move forward with your submission and may chat about your approach during the follow-up conversation.